-I have seen lots similar dams along all the big rivers in Korea and I presume they just siphon water from the river and then let it flow into irrigation channels which the local farmers use for their crops.
+I have seen lots similar irrigation tanks along all the big rivers in South Korea and I presume they just siphon water from the river and then let it flow into irrigation channels which the local farmers use for their crops.
 Bass and other fish obviously get trapped in there and it becomes an ideal spot for them to breed and grow!
 They are usually a good spot to try if you’re looking for somewhere new.

-Son (my Korean friend) and I drove past one day on the way to Hapcheon.
-He said he had always wanted to try this place so suggested that we stop and try.
+Son (my Korean friend) and I drove past the irrigation tank one day on the way to Hapcheon.
+He said he had always wanted to try this place so suggested that we do just that.
 We had already tried a random river along the way where he caught a crucian carp on his first cast, so his luck was in.

-It wasn’t long till he hooked a fish here and it turned out to be a 40cm plus bass.
+It wasn’t long till he hooked a fish in the irrigation tank and it turned out to be a 40cm plus bass.
 Needless to say, we spent quite a bit of time here after that.
 The day wasn’t so great for me as I hooked and lost a few fish in the thick weeds, I was fishing with mono and it just wasn’t up to the task.

 Later Son lent me his spare rod with braid and things looked up!
 I hooked a decent size bass which we lost trying to pull it up the wall!!
-I did land a few though and most were top water strikes which are just super exciting.
+I did land a few in the irrigation tank though and most were top water strikes which are just super exciting.

 We even caught fish in a narrow channel that was about 1,5m wide and water about 0,5m deep, covered in weeds.